Stephanie345/Stephanie345/README.md

 Here are some ideas to get you started:

-- :tada: I’m currently working on the ropository MaratonaDiscover in this semester
 - :rocket: I’m currently learning JavaScript, CSS, HTML, Python-flask, SQLAlchemy
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...